Robust Polarization Gradient Cooling of Trapped Ions: Introduction

 The most appealing application of PGC is sub-Doppler multi-mode cooling over a large band of motional frequencies.
-The PGC cooling bandwidth exceeds that of EIT cooling, therefore leading to a fast reduction of phonon numbers even for a large number of vastly different mode frequencies, significantly below Doppler cooling limits.
-In this work, we aim for robust sub-Doppler cooling for trapped ions far outside the Lamb-Dicke regime (LDR), therefore, we chose a PGC-scheme with the laser frequency below resonance of the dipole transition (referred to as ``red detuning'') S$_{1/2}\leftrightarrow$\,P$_{3/2}$ near $393\,$nm in singly charged $^{40}$Ca$^+$.
-In this way parasitic Doppler heating is reduced during PGC.
-This might be especially important for fast PGC with light detuned by only a few linewidths from the $2\pi\times23\,$MHz dipole transition.
+The PGC cooling bandwidth exceeds that of EIT cooling, leading to a fast reduction of phonon numbers even for a large number of vastly different mode frequencies, significantly below Doppler cooling limits.
+In this work, we implement 3D PGC with red detuning (the laser frequency below resonance of the dipole transition S$_{1/2}\leftrightarrow$\,P$_{3/2}$ near $393\,$nm in singly charged $^{40}$Ca$^+$).
+This technique demonstrates robust sub-Doppler cooling for trapped ions far beyond Lamb-Dicke regime (LDR).
+We investigate, for the first time, the residual micromotion is a significant effect on PGC, which is only accessible when employing beams with a nonvanishing projection on the radial direction of the Paul trap.
+We find that the red detuning allows us to implement PGC even with excessively high initial phonon numbers, orders of magnitude above that which had been reported so far.
+In this configuration, using red detuned light fields, PGC does not require Doppler precooling anymore.
+In addition, PGC with red detuned light allows us to study the crossover between PGC and Doppler cooling, e.g. to optimize the cooling rate.
+With small frequency detuning, the parasitic Doppler heating of the lights for PGC that also can work for Doppler cooling is reduced during PGC, which is especially important for fast PGC with light detuned by only a few linewidths of $2\pi\times23\,$MHz from the dipole transition.
 Such robust PGC may be advantageous in case of non-ideal Doppler precooling or if the ions are exposed to strong heating events.
 We see an application case for externally generated (exotic) ions, injected into a Paul trap, captured and then sympathetically cooled down and incorporated into a laser-cooled host ion crystal.
 Specifically, we aim for precision spectroscopy of injected ions of various thorium isotopes and the low-energy isomer in $^{229}$Th~\cite{Berning2019,Stopp2019,Hass2020,Seiferle2019}.